-The Kentucky Enduring, Education & care Network for Collaborative Dementia Care (KEEN-CDC) Series
+The Kentucky Enduring, Education and care Network for Collaborative Dementia Care (KEEN-CDC) Series

 Overview of Dementia, CMS Long Term Care Requirements for Providers, and targeted areas of deficiencies for KY CNFs

-Specific Types of Dementia & Issues that may be Disease-Specific: Alzheimer’s, Vascular, Lewy Body, & Frontotemporal Dementia
+Specific Types of Dementia and Issues that may be Disease-Specific: Alzheimer’s, Vascular, Lewy Body, and Frontotemporal Dementia

 Pending online posting